justin-tay/json-schema-validator/doc/1.x/README.md

 This is a Java implementation of the [JSON Schema Core Draft v4, v6, v7, v2019-09 and v2020-12](https://json-schema.org/specification) specification for JSON schema validation.
 This implementation supports [Customizing Meta-Schemas, Vocabularies, Keywords and Formats](doc/custom-meta-schema.md).

-In addition, [OpenAPI](doc/openapi.md) 3 request/response validation is supported with the use of the appropriate dialect.
+In addition, [OpenAPI](doc/openapi.md) 3 request/response validation is supported with the use of the appropriate meta-schema.
 For users who want to collect information from a JSON node based on the schema, the [walkers](doc/walkers.md) can help.
 The JSON parser used is the [Jackson](https://github.com/FasterXML/jackson) parser.
 As it is a key component in our [light-4j](https://github.com/networknt/light-4j) microservices framework to validate request/response against OpenAPI specification for [light-rest-4j](http://www.networknt.com/style/light-rest-4j/) and RPC schema for [light-hybrid-4j](http://www.networknt.com/style/light-hybrid-4j/) at runtime, performance is the most important aspect in the design.

 ## JSON Schema Specification compatibility